 Edward Connor Solicitors launched in 2018 to provide evangelical Christian organisations and churches with Christ-centred legal services.
-We build on the work begun by the Practical Services team at the Fellowship of Independent Evangelical Churches (FIEC).
-Since our new firm was set up, we already provided advice to well over 400 charities and churches from across the evangelical constituency.
+We build on the work begun by the Practical Services team at the Fellowship of Independent Evangelical Churches (FIEC), providing advice to charities and churches from across the evangelical constituency.

 During the evening celebration, which included a presentation on ‘Does legal compliance help or hinder your mission?’, Caroline Eade, our Head of Charities, and Mark Jones, who is Head of Employment, explained the uniqueness of Edward Connor Solicitors’ vision.
-Caroline, who is also a deacon at Eden Baptist Church, Cambridge, said: “We are a law firm that is a Christian charity and we exist to solely serve Christian ministries.
+Caroline said: “We are a law firm that is a Christian charity and we exist to solely serve Christian ministries.
 We want to make sure that in being legally compliant, Christian organisations are also able to keep their gospel focus and biblical foundations, rather than being shaped by secular priorities.”
 Mark added: “Our work is our passion, and we do it all for Christ.”